jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

 **Configurations**

-User can define the value for range of replicas of running containers.
-Following metrics are available in platform to define the range.

-- MIN
-- MAX

 Whenever the threshold of chosen metric is reached, number of replicas will automatically adjust in the range defined by the user.

 User can configure scaling using multiple metrics.
 Following metrics are available in platform.